earthcubeprojects-chords/chords-docs/_pages/admin.md

 Time Zone

 Project Description: A short description of your project.
-This may use HTML Markup.
-If you haven’t used HTML markup or aren’t sure what it is, you may see this link.
+This may use [HTML Markup].
+If you haven’t used HTML markup or aren’t sure what it is, you may see this [link](http://www.simplehtmlguide.com/examplesheet.php).

 Logo File: You may upload a customized logo for your portal here.
 It will appear in the portal header page.